GIScience/openrouteservice/docs/run-instance/installation/running-with-docker.md

 ## Checking

-By default the service status can be queried via the [health endpoint](../../api-reference/endpoints/health/).
+By default, the service status can be queried via the [health endpoint](/api-reference/endpoints/health/index.md).

 ```shell
 curl 'http://localhost:8080/ors/v2/health'